Colin0vO/ReaL_reproduction/README.md

    * Execute `detectoreval.py` (outputs `detect_results.json`)
    * Execute `llm_judge_ability_test.py` (outputs `llm_judge_result.txt`)

-After completion, inspect ur terminals so that u can see accuracy.
+After completion, inspect your terminals so that you can see the accuracy report on the two tasks.

 A sample output is:
 ```bash